 Growing hot peppers in containers requires support, especially if you’re keeping your plant in a windy spot.
 Simply poke a stick near the main stem and tie the plant to it

 If your plant is flowering too early, deadhead the flowers; it is important.
 This will direct the plant’s energy into growing and becoming healthy.

 Like tomatoes, pepper plants are self-fertile, and you don’t need to do anything.

 Pests and Diseases

 You can identify this when they are ready from their size.
-The longer you leave chilies on the plant, the hotter if flavor they become, but at the same time leaving them on the plant after it’s ready for harvest will decline in further fruiting.
+The longer you leave chilies on the plant, the hotter in flavor they become, but at the same time, leaving them on the plant after it’s ready for harvest will decline in further fruiting.